lesiasemenova/lesiasemenova.github.io/_pages/ixai_spring2026.md

 </p>

 <p>
  <strong>Workload.</strong> The class workload will consist of two main components: (1) in-class paper discussions with student-led presentations, and (2) a semester-long course project completed individually or in a small team.
 The rubric is: paper presentation 30%, engagement during the class 20%, project 50%.
-Paper presentations by students will start from week 4.
-Syllabus: <strong>Syllabus:
+Paper presentations by students will start from week 4. <strong>Syllabus:
   <a href="ixai_spring2026.pdf" target="_blank">
     CS 671 Interpretable and Explainable AI – Spring 2026 (PDF)
   </a> </strong>.